 Pat Turley for 35 years has wanted farmland waterways reserved.
 Turley & Co in 2006 became Maraetōtara River restoration original sponsor.
-Pat is a Maraetōtara Tree Trust volunteer trustee and board member since 2009, and prior chair for 5 years.
-Turley & Co colleagues are ongoing MTT river restoration sponsors and volunteers for 14 years.
+Pat is a Maraetōtara Tree Trust volunteer trustee and board member since 2009, and Chair 2014-20.
+Team Turley & Co are ongoing Maraetōtara River restoration sponsors and volunteers for 15 years.

 Maraetōtara Tree Trust is well-governed by a volunteer board and has no paid staff.
 MTT for 19-years has continuously led Maraetōtara River restoration success.
 The trust has planted about 43 kms of 86 kms both sides with some 150,000 native trees and shrubs.

 Cranford Hospice Trust Board Member